Itzamna-Paco/flask-apis-example/README.md

-# Basic API teaching app
+# Flask Basic API teaching app

 This is a bare-bones Flask app that serves 3rd party API data to teach how to use `requests` library to make HTTP requests from APIs.
 It is not an app with a UI or front-end, but an API playground to test and experiment with APIs.
 It relies on returning API data from other sources covering: